ZeroQI/Hama.bundle/README.md

                             [...]/Plex Media Server/Plug-in Support/Data/com.plexapp.agents.hama/DataItems/anime-list.htm
                             [...]/Plex Media Server/Plug-in Support/Data/com.plexapp.agents.hama/DataItems/Missing Episodes.htm

-To Do (if anybody is motivated)
+To Do
 =====

     * Package of Studio Logos.
 Will not work on that but somebody else can https://forums.plex.tv/discussion/120618/new-studio-logos-for-media-flags-bundle https://forums.plex.tv/index.php/topic/77636-release-http-anidb-metadata-agent-hama/?p=451061
     * Package of Theme Songs, as local loading supported (name convention: Data/com.plexapp.agents.hama/DataItems/Plex/anidbid.mp3).
 Plex use 30s songs but use seasons, so a package of songs capped at 30s should share the same legality.
 Will not work on that but local loading works
     * Add RSS links to AniDB missing episodes summary ?